 Visitors will observe an American Flag on display, it was during World War 2 that many American servicemen worshiped here and many have returned to visit the church.

-The composer Gustav Holst's birthplace on Clarence Road is now a museum partly in his dedication.
+The composer Gustav Holst's birthplace on Clarence Road is now a museum in his dedication.
 The museum includes a working Victorian kitchen and laundry, an elegant Regency drawing room and a charming Edwardian nursery.

 Cheltenham is full of gardens and parks to take you away from the grind of working life.
 The town itself has been described as “a town within a park” and is so well known for its green and floral disposition that visitors flock just to see Cheltenham in bloom.